1 Introduction

 Note:

 Specifying a different group results in choosing the best matching template in this group, whereas specifying the same group chooses the next best matching template.
-The latter is also different from specifying nogroup
+The latter is also different from specifying nogroup attribute at all

 in case the base group for matching is the parent group of the